Arizona Estate Planning, Wills, Trusts, Probate & LLC Formation Attorneys

 When you don’t leave clear instructions, the wrong people can inherit, probate can drag on for years, and loved ones’ relationships may fracture under stress.
 That’s why estate planning isn’t just legal paperwork—it’s peace of mind for your loved ones.

-With 24 years of experience and 1,000+ Arizona families served, I’ve seen the difference a well-prepared estate plan makes.
-As a husband, father, and grandfather, I know firsthand the importance of safeguarding the people you love most.
+Rick has practiced law since 1979.
+He has prepared 1,000+ estate plans, and seen the difference a well-prepared estate plan makes.
+As a husband, father, and grandfather, Rick knows firsthand the importance of safeguarding the people you love most.

 Let’s make sure your loved ones are protected.